kennydude/Wallet/README.md

 This shows the contents of your card once tapped.
 This is usually a barcode generated, and a simple `ActivityViewBarcode` is provided for you.

+If you want a custom activity, override `ActivityViewCard` and override `showCard()`.
+This method is used because we want the screen to refresh if the card is updated.